OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 {{< alert title="Tip" color="info" >}}
 The `__HOST__` flag can be used to simplify setups, as this resolves to the current navigator URL in the client.
 This should be used most of the time when the remote modules are being served directly from the FireEdge server.{{< /alert >}}

-This example shows the default configuration of the different modules, when they are being loaded locally from the FireEdge server.
+This example shows the default configuration of the different modules when they are being loaded locally from the FireEdge server.

 ```json
 {